In this episode of the Business Beyond Borders podcast, Cynthia Dearin, CEO of Dearin & Associates, interview’s our very own Founder & CEO, Corinne.

-Polyglot Group was born 23 years ago, when Corinne realised that creating her own business was one way to have the career she wanted while raising a family.
+Polyglot Group was born over 25 years ago, when Corinne realised that creating her own business was one way to have the career she wanted while raising a family.
 Today the company has a global network of expert partners and an international team spanning 9 time zones.
-Polyglot Group provide comprehensive solutions in business setup, HR consulting and outsourcing, talent acquisition, translation and interpreting and payroll outsourcing.

 Corinne is a strong advocate for diversity and firmly believes in the necessity for leaders to be active in their community.
 She is a Trade Adviser for the French Government and a leader of the French community in Australia.

 With over 20 years of experience in multicultural HR consulting, recruitment as well as business solutions, it is no surprise that Corinne successfully expanded her business to Europe, the United States and Asia.

 Tune in to my interview with Corinne to find out more about:

 – How she started her career as a hairdresser before becoming an entrepreneur.

 – How she created Polyglot Group as a new migrant in Australia